vhartikainen/protecting-workloads-workshop/docs/workshop/perimeter-layer/assess.md

 1. Go to the stack outputs and look for the website URL stored in the **albEndpoint** output value.
 Test access to the site by right clicking and opening in a new tab.
 Note the URL for your site as this will be used throughout this workshoop round.

-2. While in the stack outputs, note the **ScannerUID** value.
-This Id value will be used to identify the posture of your site within the automated scanner and the associated dashboard.
+2. For an AWS sponsored event, while in the stack outputs, note the **ScannerUID** value.
+This Id value will be used to identify the posture of your site within the automated scanner and the <a href="http://waflabdash.awssecworkshops.com/" target="_blank">associated dashboard</a>.

 3. While still in stack outputs, right click the link in **RedTeamHostSession** and open in new tab.
 This will launch an AWS Systems Manager Session Manager to the host you will use to perform add hock scans against your site URL.